egmontmika/egmontmika.com/content/blog/the-art-of-enjoying-the-uncomfortable.md

 Performance spikes when we’re doing something out of our norm.

+This is not only true for sports, but probably for all areas of life, for instance, our spiritual life.

-Throughout Scripture, we find that following God’s call and at the same time striving for a comfortable life seem to contradict each other.
-Typically, responding to a call is connected with the requirement of stepping out and leaving.
+Throughout Scripture, we find that following God’s call and striving for a comfortable life seem to contradict each other.
+Typically, responding to his call is associated with the requirement of stepping out and leaving.
 Leaving your family and friends, your familiar environment, and your securities.
-Changing your preferences and habits.
+Changing some of your dear preferences and habits.

-The act of stepping outside our bubble is not only vital to our success, but also to our well being and our ability to grow as individuals.

-It's vital to our spiritual development.

 Jesus never promised his disciples a comfortable life, yet, he expected them to be ”fruitful”.
-For those who wanted to follow him, he pointed out what they could expect: inconveniences, uncertainty, hatred, and persecution.
+For those who wanted to follow him, he pointed out what they could expect: inconveniences, uncertainty, mockery, hatred, and persecution.

-Is this too hard?
+Is this too much to expect?

-No, it isn’t.
-Not for those who have made up their minds.
-They are looking forward to their success and consider it worthwhile the trouble.
-They know that it makes them achieve more than they ever dreamed possible.
+It probably is, but not for those who have made up their minds.
+They are looking forward to their goal and consider it worthwhile the trouble.
+They know that hardship makes them achieve more than they ever dreamed possible.

-They have learned to take advantage of the uncomfortable and make progress.
+They have learned to take advantage of the uncomfortable.

 And they enjoy it.

-This is the art of enjoying the uncomfortable.
+They have learned the art of enjoying the uncomfortable.